jdjakub/papers/prog-2022/prog22-manuscript.md

 \note{Tomas: I removed references here, because I could not think of anything else to add here.
 I guess it makes sense to keep those optional..}

 ### Relations
-- *Factoring of complexity*: One typically automates the thing at the lowest level in one's factoring (by making the lowest level a thing that exists outside of the program---in a system or a library)
+- *Flattening and factoring* (Section\ \ref{examples-flattening-and-factoring}: One typically automates the thing at the lowest level in one's factoring (by making the lowest level a thing that exists outside of the program---in a system or a library)

 ## Errors